Causes of the Korean War:

-Timeline November 1947 - The United Nations General Assembly approves elections to be held throughout Korea to choose a provisional government for the entire county.
-The Soviet Union opposed this.
+November 1947 - The United Nations General Assembly approves elections to be held throughout Korea to choose a provisional government for the entire county.
+The Soviet Union opposes this.

-May 10, 1948 - The people of South Korea elect a national assembly.
-The assembly set up the government of the Republic of Korea.
-The people of north refused to take part.
+May 10, 1948 - The people of South Korea elect a national assembly, setting up the government of the Republic of Korea.
+The north refuses to take part.

 September 9, 1948 - North Korean Communists establish the Democratic People's Republic of Korea.